SnootyMonkey/hipchat-countdown/README.md

 ## License

-hipchat-countown is is free and unencumbered software released into the public domain.
+hipchat-countown is free and unencumbered software released into the public domain.

 For more information, please refer to [unlicense.org](http://unlicense.org).